lumail/lumail/HACKING.md

 Regretably much of our code is not tested in a systematic fashion.

-There is some test-code available beneath `t/` and it is hoped that new additions to our core will contain more test-cases.
+However there is some test-code which is built into our main binary, to invoke it please run:

+    $ lumail2 --test